-We’ll be diving into the different models in the 2021 line-up of Reebok’s elliptical machines, along with how they stack up compared to similar priced machines, and more expensive ones.
+We’ll be diving into the different models in the 2023 line-up of Reebok’s elliptical machines, along with how they stack up compared to similarly priced machines, and more expensive ones.

 Reebok are a titan in the world of exercise equipment and fitness clothing, recognisable all over the world.
 But are their machines as good as the reputation suggests?

 This is the best Reebok Cross trainer thanks to it's automatic resistance and 32 levels of difficulty.
 The display is way better on this model than the others.
 It's a bit more expensive but worth it for what you're getting.

 A budget friendly entry into the cross trainer market from Reebok.
 It's battery rather than mains powered and light enough to move around.
 A good, if basic display.
 The resistance is, however, manual.